 Residence permit for foster child

-To be able to live with you in the Netherlands, your foreign foster child needs a residence permit.
+To live with you in the Netherlands, your foreign foster child needs a residence permit.
 Find out what the requirements are and how to apply for the residence permit.

 Requirements